WalletWasabi/WalletWasabi/WalletWasabi.Community/Dojo.md

 White -> Blue -> Yellow -> Green -> Brown -> Black

 You can only be promoted by someone two belts above you.
 Consequently you can promote anyone two belts below you.
-For example if you are a a Blue belt you can promote anyone to be a White belt.
+For example if you are a Blue belt you can promote anyone to be a White belt.
 It is advised that you only promote someone if he or she deserves it.
 Promotion happens through Pull Requests to this page.
 Osu!

 ## Wasabikas